yichennliu/bwes_translation/README.md

 ## Usage

 To run translation verification, bilingual word embeddings need to be created.
-For tasks in SHARE, We use [Vecmap](https://github.com/artetxem/vecmap) to train them.
+For tasks in SHARE, we use [Vecmap](https://github.com/artetxem/vecmap) to train them.
 The trained embeddings are available in the SHARE drive.

 ```